 Primary Care Clinics serve the uninsured and KanCare patients and some accept Medicare and private insurance as well.
 These clinics provide primary medical care to all, regardless of the ability to pay, and utilize a sliding fee scale.
 Some provide services such as dental and behavioral health services as well.

-Free Clinics provide primary medical care to uninsured, low income patients only.
+Donation-based Clinics provide primary medical care to uninsured, low income patients only.
 Some also provide services such as dental, behavioral health, and specialty care.
 These clinics do not have a set fee scale but do ask for minimal patient donations for services.

 Rural Health Clinics (RHCs) are intended to increase primary care services for Medicaid and Medicare patients in rural communities.
 RHCs can be public, private, or nonprofit.
 RHCs are located in rural, underserved areas and utilize one or more physician assistants or nurse practitioners.